shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 }
 ```

 > The `queueLimit` parameter is an `Integer` which specifies one of the two possible limits to check whether the network is under heavy load.
-It does this by checking it's set value against the current transaction queue.
-The threshold will be equal to the number of transactions in the queue / the `queueLimit`.
+It does this by checking its set value against the current transaction queue.
+The threshold will be equal to the number of transactions in the queue divided by the `queueLimit`.

 ```javascript
 const scaledQueueLength =